BackofenLab/RNAProt/README.md

 To create a prediction set for the structure model, we use the UCP3 gene (transcript ID ENST00000314032), for which the authors validated two CDE sites in its 3'UTR (see [Fig.2A](https://doi.org/10.1093/nar/gky908) blue and red hairpin).

 ```
-rnaprot gp --in test/ENST00000314032.fa --train-in CDE_sites_str_train_out --out CDE_sites_str_gp_out --report
+rnaprot gp --in test/ENST00000314032.fa --train-in CDE_sites_str_train_out --out CDE_sites_str_gp_out
 ```

 Note that `rnaprot gp` automatically detects what features were used for training the model, enabling structure prediction with set parameters for the prediction set generation.
 Depending on the additional feature, we thus might have to supply additional input files for extracting the respective feature information.
 This would be the case for conservation scores (`--phastcons`, `--phylop`), or user-defined features (`--feat-in`).
-After creating the prediction set we do a window prediction on the transcript:
+After creating the prediction set we run a window prediction on the transcript:

 ```